Ethan-Nagelvoort/Image-Processing/README.md

 # Image/Video Processing and Compression
-Labs that involved image-processing.
+Labs that involved image/video processing and compression.
 Coded in MATLAB.